The Best Ski Bags to Travel With, According to Avid Skiers

 Best with Wheels: High Sierra Wheeled Double Ski Bag

-This spacious double ski bag from trusted outdoors brand High Sierra is top-rated for its lightweight construction and sturdy wheels, an ideal combination when you’re handling luggage in busy airports or hotels.
+This spacious double ski bag from renowned outdoors brand High Sierra is trusted by customers for its lightweight construction and sturdy wheels, an ideal combination when you’re handling luggage in busy airports or hotels.
 Your skis will stay in place thanks to the interior straps, but if you’re still concerned with potential shifting, there’s also plenty of room to pack clothing and use it as an extra layer of padding.

-Best with a Removable Boot Bag: Dakine Fall Line Ski Roller Bag
+Best Double Ski Bag: Dakine Fall Line Bag

-With plenty of space and other travel-ready features, it’s no wonder this well-rounded piece of luggage is Dakine’s most popular ski roller bag.
-The bag can carry up to two pairs of skis at once, includes a removable boot bag (one of the very few bags that offers this handy addition), and has an external zippered pocket for easy access to smaller gear like goggles and gloves.
+With plenty of space and other travel-ready features, it’s no wonder this well-rounded piece of luggage is one of Dakine’s most popular double ski bags.
+The bag can carry up to two pairs of skis at once and has an external zippered pocket for easy access to smaller gear, like goggles and gloves.
 Plus, the tow handle can latch onto a rolling suitcase, allowing you to seamlessly glide through the airport with all of your belongings in one hand.